Novelty Detection in Reinforcement Learning with World Models: Experiments

-Table~\ref{table:AUCscores} provide Area Under Curve (AUC) scores---capturing the trade-off between false positives and false-negatives---for different methods on different novelty-induced environments.
-Our latent methods (KL and KL+MD) have competitively higher AUC rates on all but one functional novelty environment.
-PP-MARE generally falls behind KL and KL+MD methods, likely partially due to the fact that the mean reconstruction error it is based on is not a measure optimized for computing differences between the observations.
-Further, PP-MARE assumes a false correlation between pixels with high reconstruction error and novel regions of input images~\cite{reconstructionDiffs}.
-In order to achieve a greater AUC for the PP-MARE method, a better similarity/difference metric should be used to quantify the differences between the observations.
+PP-Mare generally falls behind our KL bound, likely due to reconstruction error not being a measure optimized for computing semantic differences between the observations.
+Further, PP-Mare assumes a false correlation between pixels with high reconstruction error and novel regions of input images~\citep{reconstructionDiffs}.
+In order to achieve a greater AUC for the PP-Mare method, a better similarity/difference metric would be needed to quantify the differences between the observations.

-For all specifics on precision, recall, and accuracy for cases when detection must continuously happen during the novel environment please refer to Table~\ref{table:AllTable} in the appendix.
+The AUC score also presents possible improvements that can be made over each method, as at times RIQN's cusum detection was unable to take advantage of decent AUC scores generated by each observation feature.
+The KL bound was effectively able to translate its higher AUC scores far more often than RIQN, despite no user interference.

+\paragraph{Real Time Halting Speed} We analyze the real time halting speed to put ADE and FP rate into perspective for real world detection scenarios.
+Table~\ref{table:halt_speed} presents the real time halting speed increase in comparison to the RIQN algorithm.
+We observe that the KL computation increases the speed performance in both the Atari and DMC domains, by a magnitude of $10^2$ and $10^3$ respectively.
+Despite the heavier architecture of a world model, the advantage of using KL or PP-Mare over RIQN appears to be the removal of the need to compute an individual anomaly score over each $m$ feature (of the observation) for $e$ samples, as well as operating the cusum calculation over all $m$ features for each transition.
+Indeed, we see the increase in observation dimension between Atari and DMC vastly slows the RIQN algorithm as feature dimension begins to rise.

+\paragraph{Alternative World Models} In this section we explore world model architectures other than the RNN-based DreamerV2 architecture.
+World models can alternatively be built on top of diffusion~\cite{NEURIPS2020_4c5bcfec,alonso2024diffusionworldmodelingvisual}, and transformer~\cite{NIPS2017_3f5ee243,iris2023} models.
+We provide detailed instructions (see Appendix~\ref{Appendix:other_wms} for details) required to replicate results on different world model architectures, We report ADE, FP, and AUC in Table~\ref{table:other-world-models} for the \texttt{Atari-Freeway} environment.

+The KL bound works with transformer-based world models and has very low false-positive rates as consistent with the bound on other architectures.
+The transformer-based IRIS~\cite{iris2023} is slower to build evidence of the novelty, which is consistent with observations by \citet{iris2023} (Appendix \ref{Appendix:other_wms}) about under-sampled states on the \texttt{Atari-Freeway} environment; the effect on novelty detection is described further in our Appendix~\ref{appendix:exploration-effects}.
+Our KL bound method cannot be used with diffusion-based world-models that directly generate prior and posterior images instead of latent hidden states.
+Instead, we use PP-Mare, the closest ablation that operates directly on predicted observation differences. \paragraph{Exploration Effects} We turn our attention toward the hypothetical KL divergence of: